UnivaCorporation/urb-k8s/README.md

 ### Spark

-In this section a simple Pi example from the (Spark)[https://spark.apache.org] data processing framework will be run inside a kubernetes cluster.
+In this section a simple Pi example from the (Spark)[https://spark.apache.org] data processing framework will be run inside a Kubernetes cluster.

-The (test/spark/run.sh)[test/spark/run.sh] script creates a Spark deployment in the persistent volume, creates a docker container and corresponding kubernetes job, and creates a persistent volume object that can be used to run the driver side of the Spark application.
-Upon it's execution determine a Spark pod name with `kubectl get pods`.
+The (test/spark/run.sh)[test/spark/run.sh] script creates a Spark deployment in the persistent volume, creates a Docker container and corresponding Kubernetes job, and creates a persistent volume object that can be used to run the driver side of the Spark application.
+Upon its execution determine a Spark pod name with `kubectl get pods`.

-Run the Spark Pi example on the pod with the name from previous command:
+Run the Spark Pi example on the pod with the name from the previous command:

 ```
 kubectl exec spark-7g14w -it -- /opt/spark-2.1.0-bin-hadoop2.7/bin/spark-submit --name SparkExamplePi --master mesos://urb://urb-master:6379 /opt/spark-2.1.0-bin-hadoop2.7/examples/src/main/python/pi.py